-As champaca, the major component of Nag Champa, is farmed there, it is believed that Nag Champa first appeared in India.
-South Indian ladies used champa oil in the past to smell their hair and bodies.
+As champagne, the major component of Nag Champa is farmed there, it is believed that Nag Champa first appeared in India.
+South Indian ladies used Champa oil in the past to smell their hair and bodies.

 The essential oils, resins, and herbs were combined with the binder and charcoal to create masala, a dough-like combination or gum.
 The masala mixture is manually applied to a bamboo stick, which is then rolled into the ideal vertical shape.